lenesk/sokolova.dk/first-30-minutes-of-the-writing-task-in-studieproeven.md

 ## What was it all about?

-In the first 15 minutes, you have understood the explanatory sentences under the data material; read the task questions; understood the title of the data set;
+In the first 15 minutes, you have

+ * understood the explanatory sentences under the data material;
+ * read the task questions;
+ * understood the title of the data set;
-visually analyzed the data set;
+ * visually analyzed the data set;
-correlated it with the explanatory sentences under the data material, the quetions in the task and the data title;
+ * correlated it with the explanatory sentences under the data material, the quetions in the task and the data title;
-chosen main features in the data material;
+ * chosen main features in the data material;
-decided what issue/trend, in general, the data material reflects.
+ * decided what issue/trend, in general, the data material reflects.

 In the next 15 minutes, you have sketched a plan of the whole essay with keywords for all the four questions in the task to logically interconnected them.

-##Now you are ready to start writing the first sentence!
+## Now you are ready to start writing the first sentence!

-##In my upcoming blog post, you will learn about relevant linguistic features for writing about data and the first question in particular!
+## In my upcoming blog post, you will learn about relevant linguistic features for writing about data and the first question in particular!

+Do you have questions og suggestions - email to me to elena@sokolova.dk.